 Saturdays — 8:30 a.m.–9:30 a.m.

 Four women, converts to Catholicism, spearheaded the interest in a church for Glasgow in 1893.
 From 1878, priests had been visiting the Glasgow mission station monthly to say Mass in private homes, and one resided briefly.
 These four women and others gathered stones from local fields and brought them by horse and cart to the small town.
 The community, Catholics and non-Catholics alike, together constructed St. Helen Church with the fieldstones.
 One generous donor, the Duke of Norfolk, is remembered by a stained-glass window that bears his name.

-After years as a mission of Bowling Green in Russellville, and then of the Cathedral, Glasgow welcomed Father Joseph L. Wheatley’s move to the town in 1947.
+After years as a mission of After years as a mission of St. Joseph, Bowling Green, of Sacred Heart, Russellville and then of the Cathedral, Glasgow welcomed Father Joseph L. Wheatley’s move to the town in 1947.
 He bought a house to serve as a rectory in 1950, and near Horse Cave, Kentucky, he built Our Lady of the Caves Mission Church, which was blessed in 1954.
 The Fathers of Mercy came to Glasgow in 1959 and continue to serve.
 With resident pastors, St. Helen became a parish.